turbopape/scheje/README.md

 Inspired by
 [KFFD](http://web.cs.ucdavis.edu/~devanbu/teaching/260/kohlbecker.pdf)
 Algorithm.
-Now Scheje appends a timestamp with respect to the iteration in which every form is being expanded, thus preventing from inadvertently capturing symbols across different expansion stages.
+Now Scheje appends a timestamp with respect to the iteration in which every form is being expanded, thus preventing it from inadvertently capturing symbols across different expansion stages.
-If some symbols having timestamps could not be evaluated, Scheje tries to evaluate their "root" form, i.e, looks if their name stripped out of the timestamps isn't bound in the execution environment.
+If some symbols have timestamps that cannot be evaluated, Scheje tries to evaluate their "root" form, i.e, checks if their name, stripped out of the timestamps, isn't bound in the execution environment.
 This 'sort of' forces capture of such symbols, as to see if they were intended to be passed as globals, for instance.

-For instance, these two exmaples work properly:
+For instance, these two examples work properly:
 ```clojure
 (eval-prog '(
              (define-syntax or2